Who is eligible for financial aid?

-- You have children who will receive more than half of their support from you between July 1, 2011 and June 30, 2012.
+- You have children who will receive more than half of their support from you.

-- You have legal dependents (other than your children or spouse) who live with you and who receive more than half of their support from you, now and through June 30, 2012.
+- You have legal dependents (other than your children or spouse) who live with you and who receive more than half of their support from you, now and through the end of the school year.